cognoco/User-Management/docs/Product documentation/Architecture Guidelines.md

 - All components MUST be testable in isolation
 - All interfaces MUST have mock implementations for testing
 - Services MUST be testable with dependency injection
+- use as little mocking as possible, use real APIs and connections where they exist

 ## Practical Implementation Guide